Ruth went to her mail box and there was only one letter.

 "Thank you lady.
 Thank you very much!"

 "Yes, thank you!"
-It was the man's wife, and Ruth could see now that she was shivering.
+It was the man's wife, and Ruth could see now that

 "You know, I've got another coat at home.